sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/events-react/README.md

 ## Watch Out!

-You can also inline the handler function in JSX:
+You can also inline handler functions in JSX:

 ```jsx
 <button onClick={() => setCount(count + 1)}>Increment Count</button>